jellyfish26/Minesweeper-java/README.md

 https://github.com/jellyfish26/Minesweeper/releases

 ## Make it work
-Because this program uses JavaFX, it does not work with Open JDK in Java 11 or later.
+Because this program uses JavaFX, it does not work with Open JDK in Java 13 or later.
 However, since there is Openjfx, it can be used by installing it.
 Also, when operating with Gradle it will do everything up to loading openjfx so you do not need to do anything.

 ## Development environment
-Arch linux (kernel:4.20.0)
+Arch linux (kernel:5.5.5)
-OpenJDK 11.0.1 2018-10-16
+OpenJDK 13.0.1 2020-01-14
-Gradle 5.0 (Gradle wrapper)
+Gradle 6.2 (Gradle wrapper)

-## Copyright Notice
-Copyright (C) 2018-2019 jellyfish26.